cometbft/cometbft/docs/qa/method.md

 * An account at Digital Ocean (DO), with a high droplet limit (>202)
 * The machine to orchestrate the tests should have the following installed:
     * A clone of the [testnet repository][testnet-repo]
-        * This repository contains all the scripts mentioned in the reminder of this section
+        * This repository contains all the scripts mentioned in the remainder of this section
     * [Digital Ocean CLI][doctl]
     * [Terraform CLI][Terraform]
     * [Ansible CLI][Ansible]